yourWaifu/Tetris-Clone/README.md

     * turn stipple alpha on ghost piece on or off
   * game opinions
     * ghost piece shade amount
-    * round down speed timings or round both up or down speed timings based on the speed timing its rounding (this shouldn't make a big different but I'll people the opinion).
+    * round down speed timings or round both up or down speed timings based on the speed timing its rounding (this shouldn't make a big different but I'll let people change it if thay like).
 * add replay system